aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/trouble/terror/a-prayer-for-pittsburgh-by-rabbi-menachem-creditor.html.md

 <html>
 <head></head>
 <body>
-Title: A Prayer for Pittsburgh, by Rabbi Menachem Creditor (2018)<br />
+Title: A Prayer for Pittsburgh [after the Tree of Life synagogue massacre], by Rabbi Menachem Creditor (2018)<br />
 Primary contributor: menachem.creditor<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=22332">http://opensiddur.org/?p=22332</a>
 <p />